Yimeng-Sun/tubefilt/README.md

 - Inner diameter of outer conductor (e.g. the ID of a copper tube)
 - Dielectric material of known relative dielectric constant, and knowledge of the relative dielectric constant's dependence on frequency, or at least a value of relative dielectric constant for your frequency of interest.
 Documentation on Emerson & Cuming "Eccosorb" is available at http://www.eccosorb.com/.
 Custom mixtures of metal and powder, or metal and Stycast 2850FT are also common.

-Impedance matched absorptive thermal blocking filters Wollack, E. J. and Chuss, D. T. and Rostem, K. and U-Yen, K., Review of Scientific Instruments, 85, 034702 (2014), DOI:http://dx.doi.org/10.1063/1.4869038
+Impedance matched absorptive thermal blocking filters.
+Wollack, E. J. and Chuss, D. T. and Rostem, K. and U-Yen, K., Review of Scientific Instruments, 85, 034702 (2014), DOI:http://dx.doi.org/10.1063/1.4869038.